InterWorks-Public/Date-Engineering-Documentation-Guide/03_Sources/Adding New Sources.md

 - Storage or access constraints: IP whitelisting, read vs write access

-Describe how the data will be extracted and process within the existing pipeline.*
+*Describe how the data will be extracted and process within the existing pipeline.*

 - Frequency
 - Volume
 - Incremental vs Full
 - Data Format
 - Existing Tooling and Orchestration: Will Matillion, DBT, etc need any modifications?
 Will this require a new ELT/ETL job or can you leverage an existing one?

+*Define how new data sources align with existing data structures:

+- schema comparison: How does the new data compare to existing tables
+- New vs Existing tables: